Acta Sanctorum: St. Teresa of Kolkata (Sept 5)

 Your vindication shall go before you,

-and the glory of the LORD shall be your rear guard.
+and the glory of the Lord shall be your rear guard.

-Then you shall call, and the LORDwill answer,
+Then you shall call, and the Lord will answer,

-you shall cry for help, and he will say: "Here I am!"
+you shall cry for help, and he will say: Here I am!

-If you remove the yoke from among you,
+If you remove from your midst oppression,

-the accusing finger, and malicious speech;
+false accusation and malicious speech;

 and satisfy the afflicted;

-Then your light shall rise in the darkness,
+Then light shall rise for you in darkness,

-and your gloom shall become like midday;
+and the gloom shall become for you like midday;

-Then the LORDwill guide you always
+Then the Lord will guide you always

-And you shall be like a watered garden,
+and you shall be like a watered garden,

-like a flowing spring whose waters never fail.
+like a spring whose water never fails.

 Writings